 Matthew Shultz has extensive experience advising clients on advertising and consumer protection issues—including online and social media marketing, green claims, health and weight loss claims, and Made in USA claims—and represents clients in consumer protection investigations by the FTC and state attorneys general.
 He is the Deputy Editor of Arnold & Porter's consumer protection blog, Seller Beware.

 Mr. Shultz also has extensive experience obtaining antitrust clearance from federal and foreign competition authorities for mergers and acquisitions.
 He represents clients before the FTC and DOJ, and regularly counsel clients on antitrust issues.

 Mr. Shultz has represented clients in a variety of sectors, including consumer products, energy, finance, industrial, online and mobile content, hospitality, and pharmaceuticals.

-- General Electric in its US$10.6 billion acquisition of Alstom's power and grid business, GE's largest-ever industrial acquisition.
+- General Electric in its $10.6 billion acquisition of Alstom's power and grid business, GE's largest-ever industrial acquisition.

-- General Electric in its US$4.3 billion acquisition of Avio, an aircraft engine parts supplier.
+- General Electric in its $4.3 billion acquisition of Avio, an aircraft engine parts supplier.

-- General Electric in its US$3.2 billion acquisition of Converteam, a leading provider of power conversion equipment.
+- General Electric in its $3.2 billion acquisition of Converteam, a leading provider of power conversion equipment.

-- Talecris Biotherapeutics, a manufacturer of plasma-derived therapies, in its US$4.1 billion acquisition by Grifols.
+- Talecris Biotherapeutics, a manufacturer of plasma-derived therapies, in its $4.1 billion acquisition by Grifols.